Support for churches

 Open your church as a warm space

-Consider opening your church as a ‘warm bank’ (like a food bank, but offering warmth).
+Consider opening your church as a warm space.
 This might be particularly relevant if your church building or hall is on a fixed rate contract or will be heated anyway.

-We've collated a list of things to consider if your church is interested in becoming a warm bank - have a look at the dedicated page.
+We've collated a list of things to consider if your church is interested in becoming a warm space - have a look at the dedicated page.

-Not all churches could or should become warm banks, and we acknowledge the concern of many regarding their church’s energy bills in the current context.
+Not all churches could or should become a warm space, and we acknowledge the concern of many regarding their church’s energy bills in the current context.
 It's just one example of how churches can help, and another solution may fit your church better.
-You may also be able to link up with a local organisation to help support their own warm bank.
+You may also be able to link up with a local organisation to help support their own warm space.

 Have a church drop-in session